Apidog

 Learn how to pass an array as a parameter in Postman with our step-by-step guide.
 Perfect for API enthusiasts and developers looking to simplify their API development process.

-Welcome to our latest blog post!
-Today, we're diving into the world of APIs and Postman.
 If you're a developer or tester who frequently works with APIs, you're likely familiar with Postman - a popular tool used for API testing.
 But have you ever found yourself stuck trying to pass an array as a parameter in Postman?
 If so, you're in the right place!

 In this post, we'll demystify the process of passing arrays as parameters in Postman requests.
 We'll start with the basics of what arrays are and why they're important in API testing.
-Then, we'll walk you through step-by-step instructions on how to pass an array as a parameter in Postman, complete with screenshots and code snippets.
+Then, we'll walk you through how to pass an array as a parameter in Postman, complete with screenshots and code snippets.

 💡